belevskit/videosite/README.md

 Also make sure to create the `uploads` folder in the website root directory (where you copied the files of this website) for proper functionality.
 The upload folder should have write permissions enabled!

+Create a database named `trajche` before using the site.
 ### SQL code for table creation
 ~~~~sql
 -- phpMyAdmin SQL Dump